 IPS Strategic Capital Hedging Solutions

 Options enable us to invest agnostically, however, using exchange-traded options to define and hedge risk is a difficult proposition.
 To quote the world-renowned risk analyst and statistician, Dr. Nassim Taleb, “most people think they can call their broker, buy some puts and it’s done.
 It’s actually much much harder than that..”
 It is easy for an advisor to buy a protective put and understand that if the market goes down, the protective put will make money.
 What makes using long optionality to hedge and manage risk difficult is the countless hours of mathematics, and decades of execution experience that goes into determining when, where, and how to position the options.
 Hedging in a cost-effective way to maximize upside participation while still providing significant protection against the left tail when the market turns is paramount to risk management.
 At IPS Strategic Capital, we believe our hedging solutions have solved this dilemma.

 Options used correctly deliver strong asymmetry

-The IPS Bear Strategy has proven to be a great overlay SMA within a portfolio framework.
-Through the COVID drawdown, a small allocation to the IPS Bear Strategy (see chart) would have reduced the market drawdown (S&P 500) from 33.9% to 11.9% (IPS Bear Strategy), which represents a 31.39% downside capture while at the same time outperforming the market on the upside by over 15%.
+The IPS Bear Strategy has proven to be a great overlay within a portfolio framework.
+Through the COVID drawdown, a small allocation (5%) to the IPS Bear Strategy (see chart) would have reduced the market drawdown (S&P 500) from 34.4% to 10.8% (IPS Bear Strategy overlay), which represents a 31.39% downside capture while at the same time outperforming the market on the upside by over 15%.

 Diversification has proven to reduce the upside more than it protects on the downside.
 For example, the 60% S&P 500 and 40% Barclay Agg saw a 17.6% drawdown through the March drawdown.
 This asymmetrical risk/reward inherently provided when using options correctly is not possible with any other investment vehicle.